Georg Pencz, Germany * 1528-1529; collection of the Victoria and Albert Museum

 Macro vs micro

-The nature of the conflict, from Brihaspati's perspective, is that Guru takes the broadest, most inclusive, most generous and optimistic approach.
+from Brihaspati's perspective, the nature of the conflict = Guru takes the broadest, most inclusive, most generous and optimistic approach.
 Budha by contrast focuses on micro-detail, upon argument and data.

 Combining data with doctrine

 Speech style emphasizes articles of faith, doctrinal claims, dogma, ideology, sacred teachings, sacred knowledge, wisdom, and prayerful imagination, as characterized by Budha's rashi and Guru's happiness within that rashi.

 Spoken and written expression is generally charitable, expansive and optimistic, albeit doctrinally influenced.